AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/Waves.md

   - Make sure to submit your finalized data table (Excel sheet).
   - Please include concise summary table.
   - Please include plot:
-    - One plot with all four cases on it with their own trendlines: $\lamda$ vs $1/f$
+    - One plot with all three cases on it with their own trendlines: $\lambda$ vs $1/f$

 ### ● Post-lab Writeup

 - In a **paragraph**, summarize your error analysis.
-Be qualitative, not only quantitative.
+Be quantitative, not only qualitative.
   - What is the precision of your equipment?
   - What are possible sources of systematic (i.e. affecting accuracy) and random (i.e. affecting precision) errors?
   - What are your measurement uncertainties, and, based on these uncertainties, how do your final results change?
-I.e. do your different measurement and slope uncertainties make your final results larger or smaller?
+I.e. do your different measurement and slope uncertainties make your final results larger or smaller, by how much?

 - In a **paragraph**, summarize the results you have determined for all cases.
 Consider:
   - What was the point of today's lab; what did we aim to discover?
-  - For each of the four cases, give the theoretical velocity from {eq}`eq-wave-velocity`, the average and standard deviation of your results using {eq}`eq-wave-frequency`, and your value from the slope in Step 11.
-  - Do the velocities of propagation found by two methods (average values from each case, plot fitting) agree with the expected values?
-Of the two methods, which would you trust more and why; was there a physical or statistical reason?
+  - For each case, do your experimental velocities of propagation (average and slope-derived) agree with your expected velocity from {eq}`eq-wave-velocity`? (be quantitative)
-  - How is the velocity of propagation dependent on the tension in the string and density of the cord; when the experiment was done with a lighter weight cord, why would the string vibrator have to be run faster for each measurement condition?
+  - How is the velocity of propagation dependent on the tension in the string and density of the cord?
+    - When the experiment was done with a lighter weight cord, why would the string vibrator have to be run faster for each measurement condition?
+    - Looking at you plot containing all three cases, how are the cases organized?
+What do you notice about the slopes as you change cases?
+  - Do you experimental ratios of $n$-harmonic's frequency to fundamental frequency agree with the expected relationship?
+Why, physically, do we expect this $f_n/f_1$ relationship?

 ## The Whiteboard